Chart Color Schemes

 Employment

-The area may offer limited local employment opportunities, as indicated by Census data comparison between working population and resident population.
-Between September 2024 and September 2025, Mannum's labour force increased by 1.6%, while employment declined by 1.0%, leading to a 2.5 percentage point rise in unemployment rate.
-In contrast, Rest of SA saw employment growth of 0.3% and labour force growth of 2.3%, with a 1.9 percentage point rise in unemployment rate.
-National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mannum's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, though this is a simple extrapolation for illustrative purposes only.
+The area appeared to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Over the 12 months to September 2025, labour force levels increased by 1.6%, while employment decreased by 0.9%, leading to a rise in unemployment rate by 2.4 percentage points.
+In contrast, Rest of SA experienced employment growth of 0.3% and labour force growth of 2.3%, with an increase in unemployment rate by 1.9 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mannum's employment should increase by 6.0% over five years and 12.8% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment